Owen Martucci Bio

 When I traverse from painting to stone carving, one could be informing the other, but with my stone works, I’m more interested in what the stone has to tell me, then how I want to shape it into a preconceived design.
 Depending on how the stone was found, I look for part of what is already available in the shape so that I can work with the stone instead of looking for the right stone.
 Maybe I just haven’t developed with stone sculpture as much because of a lack of resources and purpose.
 With abstract painting, I usually work in layers, one color at a time, with the last combination of layers speaking to the next layer, like a communication that is very morphological such that, I do very little planning in some cases.
 In 2005, I completed a series of large abstract paintings called Medium Orbs in Peru that used no specific reference or preliminary drawings.
 They started via stream of consciousness one might say.
 Today, my art has developed into a combination of abstract and figurative paintings that require more planning, patience and vision.

 Lastly, I’m interested in deconstructing anthropocentric thinking in my spare time.
 Something inspired by reading The Spell of the Sensuous by David Abram.
 It is hard for humans to not see themselves in animals and plants.
-Humans get their knowledge from the sentient world which informs their behavior but, their desire to pacify nature like in the example of Winnie the Pooh, shows how they grapple with fear of nature and how they succumb to it, instead of learning to appreciate the complex interactions of plants and animals that they seem to have lost via modernity.
+Humans got their knowledge from the sentient world which informed their behavior but now they grapple with their fear of nature and how they succumb to it, instead of learning to appreciate the complex interactions of plants and animals that they seem to have lost via modernity.
 My goal is to return to nature and live inside of it via sustainable living, as opposed to living in the trapped and empty morphology of rectangles and triangles in modern architecture.
 I believe my highest purpose as an artist will be to make livable structures that are pieces of art by themselves, created by hand in a not so predictable way, using the earth and recycled materials; perhaps a nod to Nader Khalili and his domed organic shapes.